 Christmas reminds that even the God of the Universe arrives amongst us seeking relationship, care, and community.
 When Jesus arrives on Christmas in what we Christians call the incarnation—the birth of God amongst us—it is not with a triumphal shout, but a hopeful whisper.

-This Advent in Valhalla Parish, as we walk through this time of pandemic, truth telling, displacement, climate crisis, and global uncertainty, we do so watching and waiting for God’s whisper of hope.
-In the midst of this world, in these times, God shows up with an audacious whisper, inviting us to look for signs of the divine breaking into the darkness, guiding us in the ways of hope, peace, joy, and love.
+This Advent in Valhalla Parish, as we journey through the challenges and joys of this season of life, we do so watching and waiting expectantly for God’s whisper of hope.
+As we prepare our hearts, homes, and communities, may we listen for God’s audacious whisper inviting us to look for (and to become!) signs of divine love breaking into the darkness, leading us into the way of hope, peace, joy, and love.

 This year, as last, our parish community has come together to create a number of resources for Advent.
-These resources include an Advent at Home booklet, activities taking place at St. David's, as well as an ever-evolving playlist of advent songs that you will find below.
+These resources include an Advent at Home booklet (you can download it at the bottom of this page), activities taking place at St. David's, as well as an ever-evolving playlist of advent songs that you will find below.

 None of this is meant to be onerous or a burden, but rather to provide tools for individuals and households who wish to engage in focused times of prayer and reflection in Advent.